AEBilgrau/GMCM/README.md

 [(Li et. al., 2011)](http://arxiv.org/pdf/1110.4705.pdf) and general unsupervised cluster analysis
 [(Tewari et. al., 2011)](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=6137392) using Gaussian Copula Mixture Models in a very fast manner [[1](https://www.jstatsoft.org/article/view/v070i02)].
+Online documentation is available [here.](http://AEBilgrau.github.io/GMCM)

 Gaussian copula mixture models (GMCMs) are a very flexible alternative to Gaussian mixture models in unsupervised cluster analysis for continuous data where non-Gaussian clusters are present.
 GMCMs model the ranks of the observed data and are thus invariant to monotone increasing transformations of the data, i.e. they are semi-parametric and only the ordering of the data is important.